blentley/ForecastingElectricityDemand/README.md

 ![Seq5](https://github.com/blentley/ForecastingElectricity/blob/master/Screenshots/Seq5.PNG)
 This method of prediction is somewhat of a middle ground between Methods 1 and 2, where the future predictions are more difficult than simply predicting the next step, but not as difficult as predicting the entire sequence using only a starting seed of known values.

-Here is Method 3, with the feature for temperature included
+Here is Method 3, with the feature for temperature included for two iterations

 ![Seq10](https://github.com/blentley/ForecastingElectricity/blob/master/Screenshots/Seq10.PNG)